Dynamic random-access memory: Precursors

+Single MOS DRAM

-In 1966, Dr. Robert Dennard at the IBM Thomas J. Watson Research Center was working on MOS memory and was trying to create an alternative to SRAM which required six MOS transistors for each bit of data.
+In 1966, Dr. Robert Dennard invented modern DRAM architecture in which there's a single MOS transistor per capacitor, at the IBM Thomas J. Watson Research Center, while he was working on MOS memory and was trying to create an alternative to SRAM which required six MOS transistors for each bit of data.
 While examining the characteristics of MOS technology, he found it was capable of building capacitors, and that storing a charge or no charge on the MOS capacitor could represent the 1 and 0 of a bit, while the MOS transistor could control writing the charge to the capacitor.
 This led to his development of the single-transistor MOS DRAM memory cell.
 He filed a patent in 1967, and was granted U.S. patent number 3,387,286 in 1968.
 MOS memory offered higher performance, was cheaper, and consumed less power, than magnetic-core memory.
+The patent describes the invention: "Each cell is formed, in one embodiment, using a single field-effect transistor and a single capacitor."

-MOS DRAM chips were commercialized in 1969 by Advanced Memory Systems, Inc of Sunnyvale, CA. This 1024 bit chip was sold to Honeywell, Raytheon, Wang Laboratories, and others.
+MOS DRAM chips were commercialized in 1969 by Advanced Memory Systems, Inc., of Sunnyvale, CA. This 1024 bit chip was sold to Honeywell, Raytheon, Wang Laboratories, and others.

 The same year, Honeywell asked Intel to make a DRAM using a three-transistor cell that they had developed.
 This became the Intel 1102 in early 1970.
 However, the 1102 had many problems, prompting Intel to begin work on their own improved design, in secrecy to avoid conflict with Honeywell.
 This became the first commercially available DRAM, the Intel 1103, in October 1970, despite initial problems with low yield until the fifth revision of the masks.
 The 1103 was designed by Joel Karp and laid out by Pat Earhart.
 The masks were cut by Barbara Maness and Judy Garcia.
 MOS memory overtook magnetic-core memory as the dominant memory technology in the early 1970s.